pseudo-immutability

 Mitigations

-• metadata can track changes and supply reasons
+• metadata can track changes and supply reasons for mutation

 Backlinks